rht-labs/tech-exercise/docs/slides/content/pair-and-mob-programming.md

 ##### Why do it?
 #### Pair Programming
-* Enable knowledge sharing between team members.
+* Enables knowledge sharing between team members.
-* Increased quality of work as it is reviewed and improved simultaneously.
+* Increases the quality of work because it is reviewed and improved simultaneously.
-* Building of trust between team members.
+* Builds trust between team members.
 </br>
 </br>

 #### Mob Programming
-* Ensures the whole team understands how a specific feature is implemented or problem is solved.
+* Ensures that the whole team understands how a specific feature is implemented or a problem is solved.
-* It can also be a quick way to onboard new team members.
+* Provides a quick way to onboard new team members.

 ##### How do we do it?
 #### Pair Programming
 * The team member behind the keyboard and mouse is the driver.
-The driver is focused on performing the actual work.
+The driver focuses on performing the actual work.
 * The other team member is the navigator or observer.
-The navigator is focused on the strategic outcome of the work being performed.
+The navigator focuses on the strategic outcome of the work the driver is performing.
-* The navigator reviews the work being performed by the driver as it is done.
+* The navigator reviews the driver's work while it is done.
-* While reviewing, the navigator keeps in mind the end goal and ensures the current task is working towards it.
+* While reviewing, the navigator focuses on the end goal and ensures the current task is working towards it.
-* Switch the roles often, for example every 15 minutes, for the team members to experience the different aspects of the work.
+* Switch the roles often, for example, every 15 minutes, so that the team members experience the different aspects of the work.

 ##### How do we do it?
 #### Mob Programming
-* Mob programming involves the whole team working on a single piece of functionality at the same time.
+* Mob programming involves the whole team working on a single piece of functionality simultaneously.
 The easiest way to mob program is to have one team member driving a laptop that is connected to a large screen or projector.
-* The person behind the keyboard and mouse is usually called "Driver" and the others would be "Navigators".
-This role should be rotated if working on implementation.
+* The person behind the keyboard and mouse is the driver and the other team members are the navigators.
-* When using this practice for knowledge sharing then rotation is not necessary.
+* Rotate the roles frequently while working on implementations.
+If you use this practice for knowledge sharing, then rotation is not necessary.
-* The whole team then implement the feature together by talking through the development together.
+* Finally, the whole team implements the feature together by talking through the development.